What is it? It is liver cancer and a low condition in children.

-If the child participates in a clinical trial, the treatment is explained in more detail in the data sheet of the specific trial.
-An outline of the treatment will be given in the form of a ‘road map’.
+If the child participates in a clinical trial, the treatment is explained in more detail in the datasheet of the specific problem.
+A ‘ road map will give an outline of the treatment.’

-Clinical trials are studies of medical research in patients that are carried out to try to find new and better treatments.
+Clinical trials are medical research studies in patients that are carried out to find new and better treatments.

-In cancer, clinical trials are most commonly used to try to improve different forms of treatment such as surgery, radiotherapy or chemotherapy.
+In cancer, clinical trials are most commonly used to improve different forms of treatment such as surgery, radiotherapy, or chemotherapy.

 The treatment that is being tested can be directed to: